- This event has passed.

 Consciousness Raising: Periods during a Pandemic

-Join us on Tuesday, June 2nd 6:00 – 8:00PM for a consciousness raising discussion on period poverty during the pandemic.
+Join us on Tuesday, June 9th 6:00 – 8:00PM for a consciousness raising on period poverty during the pandemic and centering racial justice in the menstrual equity movement.

 In honor of Mass NOW’s 50th anniversary we are going back to our roots by hosting intimate consciousness raising discussions in living rooms across the Commonwealth – and now on Zoom!
 Over snacks and wine, we strengthen our personal narratives and educate our communities about our priority issue areas.
 No expertise necessary!